 “See him or book him for an event.
 You’ll enjoy everything.” — Milwaukee Sentinel

 “Low on hokum and high on thoughtfulness, this is an evening that shows magic to its best advantage, up close and personal.” — Chicago Reader

-“You have a special treat awaiting you every Wednesday at the Greenhouse Theater Center.
+“You have a special treat awaiting you every Wednesday.
 Don’t miss it.” — Chicago Lawyer Magazine

 “Lucky viewers at this show will watch the simply impossible happen in front of their noses.” — Center Stage Chicago